 Toaster Oven or Microwave Oven

 Many RVs have gone the route of microwave ovens or some style of toaster oven to totally replace the more traditional oven and stove combination.
-This is because many appliances have gotten more high tech in the recent past.
+This is because many appliances are becoming increasingly high-tech, and have power-saving abilities and low power draw ideal for RVing.

 These options are always electric, which could be useful for some of you but not for others.
-If you know that you are already strapped for amps, finding a propane oven or stove may be a better option for you.
+If you know you are already strapped for amps, finding a propane oven or stove may be a better option for you.
+But if you have plenty of solar strapped to the roof, you’ll likely be able to power your oven and then some!

 However, these options are varied, specialized, and usually affordable – you can get a lot of bells and whistles in a compact and affordable package these days.
 Just make sure it fits in your rig and doesn’t require too many amps first!